 Dominica has a warm tropical climate.
 Average daily temperatures fluctuate between 70-80 degrees Fahrenheit.
 Dominica’s verdant greenery is fed with regular servings of rain.
 Although the official rainy season is from July-October, expect what is locally known as “liquid sunshine” at any time!

-Conquer the Waitukubili National Trail system, the longest in the Caribbean.
+Hike the Waitukubili National Trail system, the longest continuous trail in the Caribbean

-Trek to and swim in the many isolated rainforest waterfalls.
+Trek to and jump in the many isolated and stunning rainforest waterfalls

-Go whale watching, bird watching, horseback riding, and much more.
+Go whale watching, bird watching, horseback riding, fishing, and much more

 Experience the people and culture of Dominica.